hoke-ly/ELEG4998/FPGA/simple_counter/README.md

-To upload the program to FPGA, just upload the sof file in Quartus Programmer
+To upload the program to FPGA, just upload the sof file in output_files in Quartus Programmer